Last updated on January 9th, 2024

 Pripyat’ and Chornobyl

-You’ve probably heard about these ghost cities near the Chernobyl nuclear power plant.
+You’ve probably heard about these ghost cities in Ukraine near the Chernobyl nuclear power plant.
 After the unfortunate event of an explosion at the station, the entire city was resettled.
-People had to leave their houses, furniture, clothes and everything else just to be able to escape.
+People had to leave their houses, furniture, clothes, and everything else just to be able to escape.

 Today, while the sarcophagus holds back the destructive force of the destroyed reactor, guided tours take place in Pripyat.
 They are by no means cheap, but so worth it (if you are an adventure seeker and history lover of course.)